isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 ***

-### Step 3: [Create the Direct Lake Power BI Star Schema Semantic Model Dataset with DAX expressions and metadata](./docs/3-CreatePBISemanticModel.md) - ** Steps are manual at this time but in future plan to automate for quick setup**
+### Step 3: [Create the Direct Lake Power BI Star Schema Semantic Model with DAX expressions and metadata](./docs/3-CreatePBISemanticModel.md) - ** Steps are manual at this time but in future plan to automate for quick setup**

 ***